Titanic (1953 film)

 Titanic is a 1953 American drama film directed by Jean Negulesco and starring Clifton Webb and Barbara Stanwyck.
-Its plot follows an estranged couple and other fictional passengers on the ill-fated maiden voyage of the ship of the same name, which took place in April 1912.

-The film was Twentieth Century-Fox's first about Titanic, and the studio would later release the 1997 film of the same title internationally while Paramount Pictures handled the North American distribution.
+Its plot follows an estranged couple travelling on the maiden voyage of the in April 1912.
+The film was Twentieth Century-Fox's first about Titanic; the studio would later release the 1997 film of the same title internationally while Paramount Pictures handled the North American distribution.

 Plot

 Richard Sturges, a wealthy expatriate in Europe, buys a third-class ticket for the maiden voyage of the Titanic from a Basque emigrant.
-Once aboard, he seeks his runaway wife Julia and discovers that she is trying to take their two unsuspecting children, 18-year-old Annette and 10-year-old Norman, to her hometown of Mackinac Island, Michigan, to rear them as ordinary Americans rather than as privileged elitists in Europe.
-The passengers also include the wealthy Maude Young (based on real-life Titanic survivor Margaret Brown), social-climbing Earl Meeker, 20-year-old Purdue University tennis player Giff Rogers and George Healey, a Catholic priest who has been defrocked for alcoholism.
+Once aboard, he seeks his runaway wife Julia and discovers that she is trying to take their two unsuspecting children, 18-year-old Annette and 13-year-old Norman, to her hometown of Mackinac Island, Michigan, to rear them as ordinary Americans rather than as privileged elitists in Europe.
+The passengers also include the wealthy Maude Young, social-climbing Earl Meeker, 20-year-old Purdue University tennis player Giff Rogers and George Healey, a Catholic priest who has been defrocked for alcoholism.

-As the ship is prepared for departure, Sanderson, the company representative (based on J. Bruce Ismay), suggests to Captain Edward J. Smith that a record-setting speedy passage would be welcomed.
+As the ship is prepared for departure, Sanderson, the company representative, suggests to Captain Edward J. Smith that a record-setting speedy passage would be welcomed.
 One night on the bridge, Smith asks Second Officer Charles Lightoller about a note from First Officer William Murdoch about binoculars, and Lightoller explains that the ship has very few, just enough for the bridge, but none for the lookouts.

 When Annette learns of Julia's intentions, she insists on returning to Europe with Richard on the next ship as soon as they reach America.
 Julia concedes that Annette is old enough to make her own decisions, but she insists on keeping custody of Norman.
 This angers Richard, forcing her to reveal that Norman is not his son, but rather the result of a brief dalliance after a bitter argument.
 Richard declares he makes no claim to Norman and does not want to see him again.

 Richard joins Maude, Earl and George Widener in the lounge to play auction bridge.
 The next morning, when Norman reminds him of a shuffleboard game that they had arranged, he coldly rebuffs him.
 Meanwhile, Giff falls for Annette at first glance.
 At first, she repulses his brash advances, but she eventually warms to him.
-That night, Giff, Annette and a group of young people sing and play the piano in the dining room, while Captain Smith watches from a corner table.
+That night, Giff, Annette and a group of young people sing and play the piano in the dining salon, while Captain Smith watches from a corner table.
 Lightoller expresses his concern to Captain Smith about the ship's speed when they receive two messages from other ships warning of iceberg sightings near their route.
 However, Smith assures him that there is no danger, as the sea is clear and the track is south of the reported icefield.